Council of Trent: Occasion, sessions, and attendance

+In the to-and-fro of medieval politics, Pope Pius II, in his bull Execrabilis (1460) and his reply to the University of Cologne (1463), had set aside the theory of the supremacy of general councils laid down by the Council of Constance, which had also called for frequent ecumenical councils every ten years to cope with the backlog of reform and heresies.

-In reply to the Papal bull Exsurge Domine of Pope Leo X (1520), Martin Luther burned the document and appealed for a general council.
+Martin Luther had appealed for a general council, in response to the Papal bull Exsurge Domine of Pope Leo X (1520).
 In 1522 German diets joined in the appeal, with Charles V seconding and pressing for a council as a means of reunifying the Church and settling the Reformation controversies.
-Pope Clement VII (1523–1534) was vehemently against the idea of a council, agreeing with Francis I of France, after Pope Pius II, in his bull Execrabilis (1460) and his reply to the University of Cologne (1463), set aside the theory of the supremacy of general councils laid down by the Council of Constance.
+Pope Clement VII (1523–34) was vehemently against the idea of a council, agreeing with Francis I of France.

+Sessions

+The history of the council is divided into three distinct periods: 1545–1549, 1551–1552 and 1562–1563.